Dec 7, 2023 6:03:19 AM

 Do make sure working dogs are given plenty of breaks to rest in the shade and that they are always well-hydrated.

 It is not difficult to spot signs of overheating in dogs.
 Excessive panting is the first symptom.
 A dangerously overheated dog may then collapse or experience convulsions, exhibit vomiting or diarrhoea, and may also have gums or a tongue that turn blue or bright red.
 But you will want to identify the problem before it gets that severe so you can intervene and prevent serious overheating.
 Early potential heat stroke signs include:

 While all dogs are at risk for overheating in a heatwave, some breeds are more prone to it than others.
 This includes dogs with thick coats, very young or very old dogs, and brachycephalic breeds.
 Overweight dogs and those that suffer from medical conditions that cause difficulty breathing or heart problems are especially susceptible.

-In this current heat all dogs are at increased risk of overheating if they're not given adequate shade or a cooler place to relax indoors.
-And dogs left in a hot car are in serious danger of heat exhaustion, heat stroke and death within minutes.
+In this current heat all dogs are at increased risk of overheating if they are not given adequate shade or a cooler place to relax indoors.
+And dogs left in a hot car are in danger of heat exhaustion, heat stroke and death within minutes.

 At the first sign of overheating, immediately take action to cool down your dog:

 Halloween approaches with its festive decorations, spooky costumes, and sweet treats.
 While humans eagerly anticipate the holiday, it can be a challenging time for our four-legged friends.
 From unfamiliar sights and sounds to potentially dangerous treats, Halloween can pose various risks to our beloved dogs.